 We recommend that before you begin the process of shedding what no longer serves your property management department, you identify whether you’ll be doing this solo as a business owner or in collaboration with your team.

-Whilst potentially costlier in time, making decisions about what should stay in your property management and what should go can really bring colleagues together.
+Whilst potentially costlier in time, making decisions about what should stay in your property management department and what should go can really bring colleagues together.

 All humour aside, any matter which concerns HR and moving on staff who do not fit your business must be done sensitively and with full regard to laws and employment contracts.